Wonderful news! The project has been fully funded! We will report back as soon as possible with news and photos showing the impact of your generosity.

 The cost to the nuns is $29,680 and includes the catchment, storage, chlorination, and piping of the water for 400 residents of Dolma Ling.
 The stable water supply will serve the entire campus, including the nuns’ housing blocks, the teachers’ housing, the medical clinic, and the guesthouse.

 The new water system will be half funded by the local government and will also benefit 800 residents of the village below the nunnery.

-Water will be taken from a source near the outflow of the small hydro-electric project on the nunnery’s local river.
+For this new system which is a big project, water will be taken from a source near the outflow of the small hydro-electric project on the nunnery’s local river.

 Water is life but, in recent years, there’s been a growing scarcity of water reaching the Dolma Ling campus.
 The nuns have had many difficulties in maintaining their current system.